CabboShiba/Hurricane-Best-NET-Patcher/README.md

 Drag&Drop your file into Hurricane, and it will load your patched assembly. **Remember to put Hurricane and your file in the same folder.**

+In V1.1 I have also added https://xreactor.org/ Auth Bypass.
+Enable it in config.
 Hurricane:

 ![image](https://user-images.githubusercontent.com/92642446/216778443-f27ba51c-97e4-4267-b96f-7c3ac4426d77.png)